Spend $60 to receive free standard shipping Australia-wide.

 Pangolin also leveraged a database of life cycle assessments.
 These assessments involve a systematic analysis of the potential environmental impacts of a product during its entire life, including the production of raw materials, processing or manufacturing, shipping, use, and disposal.
 Many organisations in different parts of the world have conducted life cycle assessments on green coffee beans, for example, so we used those results in our own accounting.

-One thing that we recognised as we completed this step is that data is not perfect, and the method for calculating the carbon in some cases was too general.
+One thing we recognised as we completed this step is that data is not perfect, and the method for calculating the carbon in some cases was too general.
 But we also recognised that when it comes to urgent action for the environment, we can’t let perfect get in the way of good.
-So, we treated this first assessment as an important first step, knowing that we can take steps to make the data more accurate every year.
+So, we have treated each assessment as an ongoing learning experience, knowing that we can take steps every year to make the data more accurate and easier to access and report on.

 Step 3: Offsetting emissions